GVS-007/Spatio-Temporal-Analysis/README.md

-# Spatio-Temporal Analysis for Water Stresses
+# Spatio-Temporal Deep Learning Analysis for Water Stresses Detection

 ## Introduction
-Abiotic stresses, particularly water stress, significantly impact crop growth and yield.
-Early and continual monitoring of water stress can assist in mitigating its adverse effects.
-This repository presents a non-invasive deep learning framework that predicts water stresses by analyzing the long-term progression of crops.
-The framework utilizes a novel Random Sequence Splicing (RSS) algorithm to handle limited training data and high class skewness.
-It also employs the ConvLSTM architecture to learn spatio-temporal patterns in progressive plant growth cycles.
+Water stress is a crucial abiotic factor that significantly hampers crop growth and yield.
+Timely and consistent monitoring can pave the way for necessary interventions, ensuring optimal crop health.
+This repository introduces a non-invasive deep learning framework designed to predict water stresses in crops by analyzing their long-term growth progression.
+At its core, the framework leverages the ConvLSTM architecture for understanding spatio-temporal patterns and a novel Random Sequence Splicing (RSS) algorithm to mitigate the challenges posed by limited and skewed training data.

-## Key Results
+## Highlights
-- Achieved an accuracy of 81.5% despite an imbalance ratio of 1.83 in the original dataset.
+- **Deep Learning Framework**: Uses ConvLSTM to capture the spatio-temporal patterns in sequential plant growth data.
+- **RSS Algorithm**: A proprietary technique that assists in data augmentation, addressing data scarcity and imbalance issues.
-- Attained an impressive accuracy of 74.6% on down-sampled sequences, while using only 10k parameters.
+- **Impressive Results**: Despite the data imbalance, the model boasts an accuracy of 81.5%.
+Even with down-sampled sequences, it retains an accuracy of 74.6% with a compact model size of just 10k parameters.

 ## Dataset
-Experiments and tests were conducted using the Eschikon Plant Stress Phenotyping Dataset.
-This dataset is a public resource containing spatio-temporal-spectral data of sugar beet crop growth under various environmental factors.
+The core evaluations were carried out using the *Eschikon Plant Stress Phenotyping Dataset*.
+This public dataset encompasses spatio-temporal-spectral data, detailing the growth of sugar beet crops under varied environmental conditions.

-## Files and Directories
-- **Notebooks**:
-  - `BTP (2).ipynb`
-  - `BTP_CONV (1).ipynb`
-- **Python Scripts**:
-  - `CNN_LSTM.py`
-  - `ConvLSTM.py`
-- **Dataset**:
+## Repository Structure

+### 📔 Notebooks
+- `BTP (2).ipynb`: EDA, Preprocessing,RSS,Modeling of CNN_LSTM, Training, ablation studies and Testing
+- `BTP_CONV (1).ipynb`: EDA, Preprocessing, RSS, Modeling of ConvLSTM, Training, ablation studies and Testing

+### 📜 Python Scripts
+- `CNN_LSTM.py`: Script to encompassing the CNN_LSTM model architecture and related functionalities.
+- `ConvLSTM.py`: Script encompassing the ConvLSTM model architecture and related functionalities.

+### 📂 Readings
 - `Readings.xlsx`

-- **Models Saved**
-  - `Conv_LSTM`
+### 🌐 Models
+- `Conv_LSTM`: Saved model files post-training.
+Ready for deployment or further evaluations.

 ## Preprocessing
-A detailed preprocessing pipeline has been followed to convert the image dataset into sequential data.
-This includes image conversion, center cropping, sequence generation using RSS, and various augmentations using the Albumentations Library.
+The preprocessing pipeline is meticulously crafted to transform the raw image dataset into a structured sequential format.
+It encompasses:
+- Image conversion processes.
+- Center cropping techniques to focus on the region of interest.
+- Sequence generation using the RSS technique.
+- Data augmentation using the Albumentations Library to enrich the dataset variability.

-## Training
+## Training Pipeline
+Two distinct pipelines were tested:
+1. Incorporating RSS for data augmentation.
+2. Without RSS.

-Two separate processing pipelines were utilized, one employing RSS and the other without.
-The adam optimizer was used with a learning rate of 0.001 and binary cross-entropy as the loss criterion.
+Model training employed the Adam optimizer with a learning rate set at 0.001.
+Binary cross-entropy was chosen as the loss criterion due to the binary classification nature of the task.

-## Evaluation
+## Evaluation Metrics
-Evaluation metrics such as Accuracy, Precision, Recall, and F-1 score were used to assess the model's performance.
+Performance evaluation was comprehensive, covering:
+- Accuracy: Overall proportion of correct predictions.
+- Precision: Accuracy of positive predictions.
+- Recall: Coverage of actual positive samples.
+- F-1 Score: Harmonic mean of Precision and Recall.

+## Key Takeaways
+- The ConvLSTM-RSS combo offers a promising solution for early and consistent water stress detection in crops.
+- The RSS algorithm effectively addresses data scarcity and imbalance, paving the way for robust model performance.
+- The early detection capability, even with shorter image sequences, emphasizes the model's efficiency and potential for real-world applications.

 ## Conclusion
-The study showcases the potential of using the ConvLSTM framework and the RSS algorithm in forecasting water stress levels in agriculture.
-The results indicate that early and continual monitoring can be beneficial for agricultural practices and food security.
+Through this study, we've illustrated the profound potential of integrating the ConvLSTM framework with the RSS algorithm for predicting water stress levels in agriculture.
+Our results underscore the importance of continual monitoring and proactive interventions, spotlighting a path forward for sustainable agricultural practices and ensuring food security.